popcornman209/ccDevice/README.md

-# ccPhone 2
+# ccDevice
-An expandable phone in computer craft. creating apps is below the images. now updated to use websockets instead of an in game server.
+An expandable device system in computer craft. creating apps is below the images. now updated to use websockets instead of an in game server.

 # setup
 to install just run the below code on the device, it will bring you through the steps.